urrri/babel-plugin-jsx-map-class-props/README.md

     * If source and target values are a string literal, generates a string literal value.
     * If source or target value is a [`jSXExpressionContainer`](https://github.com/babel/babel/tree/master/packages/babel-types#jsxexpressioncontainer), uses a helper function ([`joinClassNames`](src/helpers/joinClassNames.js)) to join values at runtime.
 1. Removes the source attribute from the element.
+1. If `outFileName` option is present, adds variable to the file according to the options defined for the file

 ## Runtime attribute value formatting and merging